QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 r_error_Λ =  lambda r: r_error(params,r)
 ```

-We want to compuate an  $r$ that is consistent with the hazard rate 0.1 in autarky.
+We want to compute an  $r$ that is consistent with the hazard rate 0.1 in autarky.

 To do so, we will use a bisection strategy.